Have you gone the vegan path and want a bike saddle that is free from animal leather?

 What to Look For in a Vegan Bike Saddle

-The experience on a bike, believe it or not, is dictated by the amount of comfort you feel when sat on a saddle.
-It’s horrible when you get back from riding and feel sore, not from the fact you’ve been pedaling for so long, but because the saddle was either too rough or had the wrong size.
+The experience on a bike highly depends on the comfort you feel when sat on the saddle.
+It’s horrible when you get back from riding and feel sore, not from the fact you’ve been pedaling for so long, but because the saddle was too rough or had the wrong size.

 Here are some aspects to consider when purchasing a bike saddle.